-- 3. What is latitude effect if cosmic rays? - 4.
-State Gauss theorem in electrostatics. - 5.
-Define electric potential and potential difference - 6.
-Which are the fundamental interactions of nature?
-What is their range? - 7.
-Write an expression for the capacitance of a cylindrical capacitor and explain the terms. - 8.
-What is superconductivity? - 9.
-Distinguish between nuclear fission and fusion. - 10.
-Define mean life of a radioelement. - 11.
-Define the unit of capacitance. - 12.
-What are \Box , \Box and \Box particles
+- 1. State the law of radioactive disintegration.

+- 2. Define a Coulomb.

+- 3. What is latitude effect if cosmic rays?

+- 4. State Gauss theorem in electrostatics.

+- 5. Define electric potential and potential difference

+- 6. Which are the fundamental interactions of nature?
+What is their range?

+- 7. Write an expression for the capacitance of a cylindrical capacitor and explain the terms.

+- 8. What is superconductivity?

+- 9. Distinguish between nuclear fission and fusion.

+- 10. Define mean life of a radioelement.

+- 11. Define the unit of capacitance.

+- 12. What are , and particles